anucvml/ddn-cvprw2020/index.md

 ## Program

 The workshop is 100% virtual and will run as a 12+12 format, 9:15am (14 June) to 4:00pm (14 June) PDT and repeating 9:15pm (14 June) to 4:00am (15 June) PDT.
-The program includes a mix of live and pre-recorded talks, Q&A and poster sessions, and asynchronous discussion formums.
+The program includes a mix of live and pre-recorded talks, Q&A and poster sessions, and asynchronous discussion forums.
 Times below are given for the first instance; add 12 hours for the repeated sessions.

 <style>
 table th {